davideciccarese/CellsCounter/README.md

-# CellsCounter for microfluidic droplet preparation
+# Estimation of cells distribution for microfluidic droplets

 'CellsCalculator' The code estimate the Poisson distribution of cell numbers in droplets, based on the initial optical density.
 This estimation assumes a typical optical density at 600 nm corresponding to a specific number of E. coli cells per ml.